 It is a private écoute — a cinematic vocal work that builds in a single arc from silence to fullness.

 Opus I is the first of a small body of original works composed by Triin Lellep for private performance.
 It is structured as a single ninety-minute arc — beginning in near silence and rising, movement by movement, into a final illuminated fullness.
-Voice, instruments and light are choreographed together.
+The programme bridges classical vocal heritage, crossover and original cinematic composition — voice, instruments and light choreographed together.
 The work is theatrical, meditative, and unmistakably cinematic in scale, while remaining acoustic and intimate at its source.

 Each écoute is performed in three distinct configurations — each a complete realisation of the same work, scaled in voice, instrumentation and light to match the host's room and intention.